 The Edgar ’46 & Margaret Sandman Fellowship in Aging and Health Law & Policy is the most prestigious fellowship awarded to an Albany Law School student.
-The 12-month fellowship provides a generous stipend for a current Albany Law School student to research cutting-edge issues in aging or health law and policy.
+The 2014 fellowship is offered as a summer fellowship with a generous stipend for a current Albany Law School student to research cutting-edge issues in aging or health law and policy.

 Established in 1992 by Morris Silverman ’36 to honor Edgar Sandman ’46, the Sandman Fellows have produced nearly 20 years of in-depth legal research and analysis that is published and disseminated to lawmakers and policymakers nationwide.

 Received media attention, including from The New York Times and NPR

 Been studied by state-level task forces and agencies across the country

 Been cited in court opinion and by legal literature

 Reports from the Edgar and Margaret Sandman Fellowship Program are available online at www.governmentlaw.org.

 With the generous support of the Sandman Family, the children of Edgar and Margaret, as well as previous fellows, the program continues to offer a unique opportunity for Albany Law School students and reinforces the Government Law Center’s reputation as a leading national law and policy think tank linking government and academia and providing diverse services to government leaders and public officials, students and the community.